NeoVertex1/holodata/README.md

   FROM qwen2.5:7b

   SYSTEM """
-  [Paste or import the content of system_prompt.xml here]
+  [Paste or import the content of holodata.xml here]
   """
   ```